Differentiable functions on modules and the equation $grad(w)=Mgrad(v)$

 \section{Components of $A$-differentiable functions}

-We aim to characterize $\mathbb{F}$-valued functions defined on arbitrary finitely generated $A$-module $B$ which arise as components of $A$-differentiable functions on $B$.
+We will here characterise $\mathbb{F}$-valued functions defined on an arbitrary finitely generated $A$-module $B$ that arise as components of $A$-differentiable functions on $B$.
 That is, we shall specify differential conditions for a function $v\colon U\to \mathbb{F}$ which are satisfied if and only if $v=\psi(f)$ for some $\mathbb{F}$-linear functional $\psi\colon A\to \mathbb{F}$ and some $A$-differentiable function $f$ defined on an open, simply connected set $U\subset B$.
 Such $v$ will be called a \emph{component function}.
-If $B=A$, then the conditions are described in \cite{W1}.
-We follow essentially the same lines as therein, except the main theorem; we generalize the results from \cite{W1} .
+If $B=A$, then such conditions are described in \cite{W1}.
+We follow essentially the same lines as therein, except the main theorem.